 “You bet.”

 I hit end, and dropped the phone onto the bed, my pulse still racing.
-McCullen Heights?
+McCullen Confectionery?
+The biggest confectionery in the world?
+My inner goddess squealed.

 It was only eight in the morning, plenty of time if I didn’t waste it.
-I launched into my morning ritual with full military focus.
-A quick workout to shake off the nerves, scrambled eggs, a fruit bowl, and coffee, strong.
-Always strong.
-Especially on days when the stakes were high, like now.
+I launched into my morning ritual with full military focus; a quick workout to shake off the nerves, scrambled eggs, a fruit bowl, and coffee, strong… Always strong.
+Especially on days like today when the stakes were high.

-After my shower, I slipped into a flowing, floral dress that fell just below my knees—soft and professional.
-I booted on my laptop as I ran through mock interview questions, pacing the room between answers.
+After my shower, I slipped into a silhouette, blue dress that fell just below my knees—soft and professional.
+I booted on my laptop, ran through some mock interview questions, as I paced around the room between answers.

 Two hours and a full mug of coffee later, I was ready –an achievement in itself, considering timelines were never my strong suit.
-I smiled at my reflection, spun once in front of the mirror, then grabbed my purse and Lana’s car key.
-She had lent me her Audi A3.
+I smiled at my reflection, twirled in front of the mirror, then grabbed my purse and Lana’s car key.
+She had lent me her Audi A3 after mine was dashed.

-Fingers crossed London traffic wouldn’t test my patience today, or sanity.
+Fingers crossed London traffic wouldn’t test my patience, or sanity today.

-I drew in a deep breath, then stepped inside.
+I drew in a deep breath, pushed the door open and stepped inside.

 I stood dead in the doorway, utterly paralysed.

-He was watching me – his gaze intense, his lips pursed in quiet assessment.
-Then he stood –a towering behemoth of a man, traipsing from behind his massive desk and moving towards me with long, unhurried strides, clearly registering my inability to move.
-God, he is so beautiful.
+He was watching me, his gaze intense, his lips pursed as he quietly assessed me.
+He stood up, a towering behemoth of a man traipsing from behind his massive desk and moving towards me with long, unhurried strides, clearly registering my inability to move.
+God, he was so beautiful.

 “I’m Jack.”

-His low, raspy voice rooted me to the spot, burning my cheeks bright red.
-Jesus, I’m an obvious hussy.
+His low, raspy voice further rooting me to the spot, my cheeks burning bright red.
+Jesus, I was an obvious hussy.

-My heart slammed against my rib cage, breath catching painfully in my throat.
-My thoughts reeled uncontrollably in all direction sexual, and my mouth doing a terrible job forming words, to say something—anything!
-Calm the fuck down.
-I just stood still, staring at him, while he stared back, his piercing blue eyes holding me in place further immobilizing me.
-My God.
+My heart slammed against my rib cage, my breath catching painfully in my throat, my thoughts reeling uncontrollably in all direction sexual, my mouth doing a terrible job forming words.
+Say something—anything!
+I just stood still, staring at him, while he gazed back, his piercing blue eyes holding me in place, immobilizing me.
+My Goodness.

-He's imposingly tall, burly figure and broad at the shoulders.
-I gulped at his figure.
+He was imposingly tall, burly figure and broad at the shoulders.
+I swallowed hard.

 He wore a tailored, lush suit with a sharp, pristine jacket over a crisp charcoal shirt, complemented by a finely knotted black tie hanging loosely down the front of his broad chest, completing an impeccable ensemble.

-When I still hadn’t responded, he gently nudged my shoulder.
+When I still hadn’t responded after forever, he gently nudged at my shoulder.

 His dirty blonde hair was immaculately styled and well-kept, his jaw square beneath a neatly groomed beard that did nothing to hide the handsome features beneath.
 His eyes were a deep, sapphire blue – intense, bright and far too consuming.
 He was lightly tanned and infuriatingly composed.